roboneurolibre/QC-imaging-demographics/paper.md

 # Age distribution by study population category

-We are also interested in how the average participant age varies across different study population categories, especially those likely to show skewed distributions, such as Alzheimer’s disease.
+We are particularly interested in how the average participant age varies across different study population categories, especially those likely to show skewed distributions, such as Alzheimer’s disease.
 The overall age distribution shown in Figure 4 can be understood as the sum of these individual population-specific distributions.
 Disaggregating them provides more insight into how participants are selected for different study types.

 The following raincloud plot presents these distributions by study population category, using the same format as Figure 10.
 Each box plots shows the median (center line), first and third quartiles (box edges), and the minimum and maximum data points at the edge of the whiskers (known as fences), excluding any outliers.
 Scatter plots below each box plot represent individual studies as black dots.
 The overlaid half-violin plots visualize the density of studies across average participant age for each category.
 Hovering over each distribution reveals summary statistics.